 Director of Technology and Software Evolution

-I have been a software developer in the Baltimore area since the late 1990’s.
-I’ve had experience with all facets of the software development lifecycle and with a broad range of technologies, starting with Windows WinForms and MS-Sql through to today’s open-source web technologies.
+Sean has been a software developer in the Baltimore area since the late 1990’s.
+He’s had experience with all facets of the software development lifecycle and with a broad range of technologies, starting with Windows WinForms and MS-Sql through to today’s open-source web technologies.

-The most recent tool I have put in my tool box is the Ruby programming language and the Ruby on Rails framework.
+The most recent tool he has put in his tool box is the Ruby programming language and the Ruby on Rails framework.
 This fits well with the Folio web application, since it is built using (among other technologies) Ruby on Rails.

-In my role at Folio, I will focus on my customers: the member schools and my Folio teammates.
-For the member schools, I am here to provide technical support, to answer “how do I” questions, and to listen to your ideas about potential software enhancements.
+In his role at Folio, he will focus on customers: the member schools and his Folio teammates.
+For the member schools, he provides technical support, to answer “how do I” questions, and to listen to their ideas about potential software enhancements.

-As we look to make enhancements to the software platform, I will lead the entire process from initial design, through speciﬁcation development, to ﬁnal testing and deployment.
+As we look to make enhancements to the software platform, he leads the entire process from initial design, through speciﬁcation development, to ﬁnal testing and deployment.

 Contact Sean: firstname.lastname@example.org